 If the the MBS Service Area IE was not included in the BROADCAST CONTEXT MODIFICATION REQUEST message and the gNB-DU has released MBS Session Resources within at least one cell or has established MBS Session Resources within at least one cell the gNB-DU shall include the Broadcast Area Scope IE in the BROADCAST CONTEXT MODIFICATION RESPONSE message to indicate the cells where MBS Session resources are currently established in the gNB-DU.

+If the Supported UE Type List IE is included in the BROADCAST CONTEXT MODIFICATION REQUEST message, the gNB-DU shall, if supported, take it into account to determine the transmission resource for the broadcast MBS session.

 8.14.4.3 Unsuccessful Operation